Quick & Easy Faux Mosaic Art

 It would be even quicker if you used tape that was already the colors that you wanted, but as usual I used what I had on hand.

-Please pin to your favorite board and share with your friends!
+Please pin to your favorite board.

 Now be sure to check out what my friends did with their mosaic projects.

 Just click on the links below to check them out.